syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/getting-started.md

 ## Add Gauge Title

-You can add a title using [`title`](../api/linear-gauge/linearGaugeModel#title-string) property to the linear gauge to provide quick information to the user about the user.
+The title can be added to the Linear Gauge component using the [`title`](../api/linear-gauge/linearGaugeModel#title-string) property in the Linear Gauge.

 {% tab template= "linear-gauge/getting-started", sourceFiles="app/**/*.ts" %}